 Bass demon Stu Hamm.
 The guy to the right?
 ME!

 Animals as Leaders' Tosin Abasi and someone holding his index finger.
-I strongly believe it is ME.
+ME.
+Yes.

 ME (yes!), my genius friend Itaru Kanno of Caparison Guitars and Chris Amott in Frankfurt.